account-tech/docs/move-framework/concepts/dependencies.md

 public(package) fun current(): VersionWitness {
     version_witness::new(V1()) // modify with the new version struct }
 ```

-With this design, it is guaranteed that the VersionWitness for a given package object can only be instantiated within this same package object, effectively replicating the Witness pattern at the package level.
+With this design, it is guaranteed that the VersionWitness for a given package can only be instantiated within that same package, effectively replicating the Witness pattern at the package level.